 Come along on Whitney’s journey and as you see her struggle you may have more understanding of yours.

 However, even if you don’t have anxiety, this is a gift to understand those who struggle and hopefully be better support for them.
-Get a copy of Breaking up with Anxiety on Amazon.
+Get a copy of Breaking Up with Anxiety on Amazon.

-Unfuck Your Brain: Getting Over Anxiety, Depression, Anger, Freak-Outs, and Triggers with science (5-Minute Therapy)
+Unfuck Your Brain: Getting Over Anxiety, Depression, Anger, Freak-Outs, and Triggers with Science (5-Minute Therapy)

 This is a go-to book to get science on your side to calm down any triggers just within 5 minutes.

 She will walk you through retraining your brain to overcome these responses and empower you to form new wholesome responses to the regular old freakouts to non-threatening situations that our anxious brains tend to so magnify leaving us cowering shakily in the corner.